-Paint strippers are essential for removing layers of paint and for recovering items to be repainted.
-Based on the type of paint and the material to be stripped, we find different products with specific characteristics.
+Paint strippers are essential for removing paint layers and for recovering artifacts to be repainted.
+According to the type of paint and the material to be stripped, we find different products with specific characteristics.

 Alkaline paint stripping

-Suitable mainly for iron products, it can also be used on aluminum, avoiding too reactive alloys with alkaline agents.
-Alkaline solvent-based paint stripping is usually more effective than water-based stripping, as it has a faster action even at room temperature.
-The paint thus detaches and dissolves in the product.
-Water-based products, on the other hand, require high temperatures and longer execution times, but sometimes managing to remove even very complex paints, detaching them.
-It is absolutely forbidden to treat aluminum with alkaline water-based paint removers, while it is allowed to treat them with solvent-based alkaline (after testing)
+Mainly suitable for iron products, it can also be partially used on aluminum, avoiding alloys that are too reactive with alkaline agents.
+Solvent-based alkaline paint stripping is usually more effective than water-based stripping, as it has a faster action even at room temperature.
+The paint, in this way, denatures and dissolves in the product.
+Water-based products require higher temperatures and execution times, but sometimes are able to remove even very thick and complex paints, detaching them.

 Acidic paint stripping

 This type of paint stripping removes the film by acting between the metal and paint interface, raising it.
 Generally, it is used only for aluminum, since the acid pH can oxidize the iron artifacts if in contact for too long.
 Acid paint strippers were once widespread, but they used raw materials that were harmful to health that are now disappearing from the market.
 Among the most used acids we find formic (often in combination with dichloromethane), but now classified as toxic.

 However, very effective aqueous acid-based products can be formulated very well, using organic acids and solvents that are miscible or rendered soluble in water.